I eat cause I’m stressed and I’m stressed cause I eat

 Mr. Hyde is out of control

-When it comes to stress-eating or comfort foods, most of us have had our own Jekyll and Hyde experiences.
+When it comes to stress-eating or reverting to comfort foods, most of us have had our own Jekyll and Hyde experiences.

 For example, you look into an empty family sized bag of chips sitting in your lap and wonder “who just ate that entire bag?”
 Of course, it was you (or Mr. Hyde).
 A few people mastered their villainous Mr. Hyde who eats what he wants when stressed.
 Unfortunately, most people’s Mr. Hyde is out of control.